Data Models in DBMS

 Relational Model

 This is the most widely accepted data model.
 In this model, the database is represented as a collection of relations in the form of rows and columns of a two-dimensional table.
+The overall structure and organization of these relations is defined by the database schema, which acts as the structural blueprint specifying how data is organized, related, and constrained within the database.
 Each row is known as a tuple (a tuple contains all the data for an individual record) while each column represents an attribute.
-For example -

 Stu.
 IdNameBranch